0xn3va/application-security-handbook/Web Application/File Upload/README.md

 </div>

 - Allow file uploads **only** for authenticated users.
-- Validate a user has the necessary permissions to upload files before uploading them.
+- Validate a user has the necessary permissions to upload files.
 - Comply with the requirements from the [Authorization](/Web%20Application/Authorization/README.md) page.
 - Implement protection against Cross-Site Request Forgery (CSRF) attacks for file upload functionality, see the [Vulnerability Mitigation: Cross-Site Request Forgery (CSRF)](/Web%20Application/Vulnerability%20Mitigation/Cross-Site%20Request%20Forgery%20(CSRF)/README.md) page.